tchang2/vcalc/README.md

 =====

 ```
-Lyle: I'm going to use this file to as a central location to share what I'm currently doing,
+Lyle: I'm going to use this file as a central location to share what I'm currently doing,
  what my plan is for the immediate future, and most importantly, what files I am actively editing
  to help avoid merge conflicts.
 (Plus helps keep my brain from wandering all over the place)